ajibxla/Zuri-Intership-Stage-1/README.md

 Task: Build a HTML Page that contains an application to join a team.

 Solution: I created a one page website using HTML, CSS and Javascript.
-The task was a good way to test my little knowledge of responsiveness in CSS.
+The task was a good way to test my little knowledge of responsiveness in CSS https://ajibxla.github.io/ajibxla-portfolio.github.io/.